Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: FULL EXPANSION OF STRUCTURE IN -2HDM

 can be expanded in the form of $f_1$ and $f_2$ to fit the solution of oscillon

-where $\alpha$, $\beta$ and $\theta_\beta$ are constant and arbitrary phase(though those phases are not important due to gauge symmetry).
+where $\alpha_1$, $\alpha_2$, $\beta$ and $\theta_\alpha$ are constant and arbitrary phase(though those phases are not important due to gauge symmetry), $\beta=0$ leads to previous 4-field system.
 Under such a setup, take those for $\psi_1$ as an example among eight.
 The equation of motion of $\psi_1$ can then be rearranged by substituting by $f_0$ and $f_1$ as

 where all other phase parameters are canceled in trigonometric.
-Then we can repeat separating terms based on frequency spectrum step as we did in the 4-field system, and we will end up with another equation set that describes the shape of $f_0$ and $f_1$. \FloatBarrier
+Then we can repeat separating terms based on frequency spectrum step as we did in the 4-field system, and we will end up with a set of equations to the shape of $f_0$ and $f_1$, \FloatBarrier

-Like the theory of the 4-field system, the system is valid without any radiation; that is, the solution lasts forever.
-Derivation of any other seven fields gives the same results.
-Plots of $f_0$ and $f_1$ are given in FIG. \ref{f0f1_2hdm}, and they follow almost the same pattern as previously discussed in the 4-field system.\\ \\ After finishing the 2HDM setup, we repeat the Floquet analysis of stability to compare it with the 4-field system.
+which is exactly the same to equation (4.5) and we can keep using values plotted in FIG. \ref{f0f1}.
+Equation derivation start from any other seven fields gives the same results.
+Like the theory of the 4-field system, the system is valid without any radiation terms; that is, the solution also behaves as radiation-suppressed. ~\footnote{GIF file plotted for 2HDM field motion have been uploaded into GitHub for anyone to visit.}\\ \\ After finishing the 2HDM setup, we repeat the Floquet analysis of stability to compare it with the 4-field system.
 As shown in the FIG. \ref{floquet-2hdm}, like in the 4-field system, Floquet analysis also confirms the linear stability.
-FIG. \ref{floquet-2hdm} further shows that there is a greater proportion of modes with $|\rho|<1$ in 2HDM than in the 4-field system, indicating systems are more likely to converge when under random perturbation(faster in self-correlation), consistent with the outcomes of FIG. \ref{lifetime} where 2HDM bubbles have average longer lifetimes than the 4-field system.

 \FloatBarrier

 \FloatBarrier